Oct 17, 2022

 How are web pages found?

 Web pages are found by being indexed.
 Indexing is the process of search engines visiting and analysing new and updated web pages before adding them to their index (database) of webpages.
+Using Google Search Console, you can submit sitemaps and check the indexing status of your URLs.
 Indexing can be done in three ways:

 Let the crawlers do the work